suvadeep-iitb/KNNClassifierWithRandomProjection/README.md

 python3 ExpScript.py
 ```

-It will run the experiments using deault hype-parameter values and show you the
+It will run the experiments using default hype-parameter values and show you the
 result on the terminal.
-To run experiments using other hyper-parametering
+To run experiments using other hyper-parameter
 setting, you can modify the params dictionary in ExpScipt.py.

 ## Acknowledgments
 The work has been jointly done with Prof. Ganesh Ramakrishnan, IIT Bombay, India
-and Prateek Jain, Microfoft Research India.
+and Prateek Jain, Microsoft Research India.